Research & Publication

 My doctoral thesis (2023) is about postfeminism in China and beauty cultures on Chinese social media.
 A monograph adapted from the thesis is estimated to be published in 2025/2026.
 I have published peer-reviewed journal articles, peer-reviewed book chapters, and non-traditional research outputs in the fields of Media and Communication Studies, Cultural Studies, Gender Studies, and Tourism Studies.

-I work as a research assistant in the Influencer Ethnography Research Lab at Curtin University and for a research project on robots in everyday spaces in the Discipline of Media and Communications at the University of Sydney.
+I work as a research assistant in the Influencer Ethnography Research Lab (IERLab) at Curtin University.

 Publications